 How Can We Reduce Water Loss?

-Here at Aqua Analytics, we’re the industry leaders in effective water leakage management strategies for major water networks, utilities, and local government, taking a proactive approach to water management for long-lasting results.
-We understand the need for individualised, tailored water loss prevention solutions, as what has worked in one scenario may not apply to another.
+Here at Aqua Analytics, we’re the industry leaders in effective water loss management strategies for major public water networks, regional councils, and local government, taking a proactive approach to water loss and leakage management that generates long-lasting results.
+We understand the need for individualised and tailored water loss management solutions, as what may have worked in one scenario may not apply to another due to asset age, soil type, construction methods or topography.

 As such, we have a range of techniques and solutions backed by innovative technology to call on, with the sole intention of preventing high levels of water loss in Australia and New Zealand.
-If you’ve been wondering ‘how do water plants prevent water loss?’, here are some of the ways we look to tackle the prominent issue of non-revenue water:
+If you’ve been wondering ‘how do water utilities prevent leakage?’, here are some of the ways we look to tackle the prominent issue of non-revenue water:

 1. The use of high-quality products and materials in water systems

-High-quality products and materials are the backbones of any effective water system; expenses and complications linked to poor quality products far exceeds the cost attached to a solid, well-planned solution.
+High-quality products and materials are the backbones of any effective water system; expenses and complications linked to poor quality products far exceed the cost attached to a solid, well-planned solution.

 2. The development of considered water asset management plans

-Water utility systems need to have management plans consistent with other areas of the existing overall strategy of the business.
-These management plans should be specific to each utility and supply zone within a particular utility, as what works for one may not work for another.
-When formulating a water asset plan, you must consider resource allocation, potential savings, regulators, data sources, a non-revenue water limit and any relevant political considerations.
+Water utility systems need to have asset management plans consistent with other areas of the existing overall strategy of the business.
+These management plans should be specific to each utility (and even supply zone or DMA), as what works for one may not work for another.
+When formulating a water loss management or water asset management plan, you must consider resource allocation, potential savings, regulators, data sources, a non-revenue water limit, the economic level of leakage (ELL) and any relevant political considerations.

 3. Real-time data collection and regular on-site inspections